lbell/wp-exifize-my-dates/readme.txt

 == Changelog ==

 = 1.0 =
-After a year of safe use on many blogs, I declare this plugin stable!
+* After a year of safe use on many blogs, I declare this plugin stable!
 (Or if anyone has had issues, they sure haven't talked to me about it)
+* Tested to WP 3.7.1

-Note - some needed housecleaning might deactivate this plugin upon update.
+* Note - some needed housecleaning might deactivate this plugin upon update.
 Since it doesn't do anything automatic...
 Should be no worries.
 Just re-activate and go on your merry way.

 = 0.1 =
 First release